Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 • Upright which can be a much better use of space

-I personally store my chainsaws flat on the garage floor or on shelves in a shed, but this is mostly because I haven’t set up an alternative at the moment.
+We store our chainsaws flat on the garage floor or on shelves in a shed, but this is mostly because we haven’t set up an alternative at the moment.

-The shelves are alright, but it would be nice to at least get more saws on a shelf or hanging when I get the time.
+The shelves are OK, but it would be nice to at least get more saws onto shelves and off the floor.

 Here are other DIY or pro chainsaw storage ideas.